 In line with legislation, smoking is prohibited throughout the entire workplace and this includes the use of all artificial smoking aids (electronic or otherwise) with no exceptions.
-This includes council vehicles that are used by more than one employee.
-If you have a council car that is designated for your sole use and that is never used by other employees, then you can smoke in it if you wish - but the council recommends that you do not do so.
-This applies to all employees, councillors, hall hirers, contractors and visitors.
+This includes any Council vehicles that are designated for sole use or used by more than one employee.
+This applies to all employees, Councillors, hall hirers, contractors and visitors.